openenergi/flex-device-sdk-java/README.md

-# Flex Device SDK for java
+# Flex Device SDK for Java

 The Device SDK allows field devices to send Dynamic Demand data to the Open Energi cloud (Flex) and subscribe to Portfolio Management signals.